origamitower/folktale/docs/source/en/core/adt/derivations/equality.md

     // But this is not
     Id(bogus).equals(Id(Id(1))); // ==> true

-To avoid this problem all Setoid implementations should do type checking and make sure that they have the same `equals` method.
+To avoid this problem all Equality implementations should do type checking and make sure that they have the same `equals` method.
-Setoid implementations derived by this derivation do so by checking the `type` and `tag` of the ADTs being compared.
+Equality implementations derived by this derivation do so by checking the `type` and `tag` of the ADTs being compared.